ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/spl-tokens/resource-units.md

 > The calculations above represent system _limits_, not real figures the system will use.

-The Known Space of the year 1201 Imperial covers about `80,000` worlds spread across ~1,000 Sectors.
+The Charted Space of the year 1201 Imperial covers about `80,000` worlds spread across ~1,000 Sectors.

 This gives an assignable RU reserve of: